Top

 Midwifery Name

-After a decade of private midwifery practice, I was ready to create a new practice name that better reflected my values and philosophy.
+After a decade of private midwifery practice, I (Rebecca) was ready to create a new practice name that better reflected my values and philosophy.
 One day, my 5-year-old son asked me to marry him.
 I responded that, if marriage is a union between two people, he and I were already “married.”
 Growing and birthing him was one of the greatest connections possible.

 I then tried to explain to him that when I was growing within my mother’s body (his grandmother), I had inside of me the seeds (oocytes/eggs) that would potentially become my own babies.
 He was already part of me even as I was forming in the womb.
 After this conversation, I got lost in thought exploring this incredible connection that we share with our mothers and our children.